discord-openapi-clients/go/docs/ApplicationFormPartial.md

 `func (o *ApplicationFormPartial) UnsetRoleConnectionsVerificationUrl()`

 UnsetRoleConnectionsVerificationUrl ensures that no value is present for RoleConnectionsVerificationUrl, not even an explicit nil
+### GetIntegrationTypesConfig

+`func (o *ApplicationFormPartial) GetIntegrationTypesConfig() map[string]ApplicationFormPartialIntegrationTypesConfigValue`

+GetIntegrationTypesConfig returns the IntegrationTypesConfig field if non-nil, zero value otherwise.

+### GetIntegrationTypesConfigOk

+`func (o *ApplicationFormPartial) GetIntegrationTypesConfigOk() (*map[string]ApplicationFormPartialIntegrationTypesConfigValue, bool)`

+GetIntegrationTypesConfigOk returns a tuple with the IntegrationTypesConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIntegrationTypesConfig

+`func (o *ApplicationFormPartial) SetIntegrationTypesConfig(v map[string]ApplicationFormPartialIntegrationTypesConfigValue)`

+SetIntegrationTypesConfig sets IntegrationTypesConfig field to given value.

+### HasIntegrationTypesConfig

+`func (o *ApplicationFormPartial) HasIntegrationTypesConfig() bool`

+HasIntegrationTypesConfig returns a boolean if a field has been set.

+### SetIntegrationTypesConfigNil

+`func (o *ApplicationFormPartial) SetIntegrationTypesConfigNil(b bool)`

+ SetIntegrationTypesConfigNil sets the value for IntegrationTypesConfig to be an explicit nil

+### UnsetIntegrationTypesConfig
+`func (o *ApplicationFormPartial) UnsetIntegrationTypesConfig()`

+UnsetIntegrationTypesConfig ensures that no value is present for IntegrationTypesConfig, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)